Variables

 It's important to note that your Workflow Function (using the WorkflowThread) is not executed when you run a WfRun.
 Rather, it is executed once to compile a WfSpec using the LittleHorse DSL, and gets translated into a WfSpec protobuf object which is a directed graph of nodes and edges.

 The WorkflowThread#declareStr() method tells LittleHorse to create a LittleHorse Variable inside the WfSpec.
-At runtime, when an instance of the workflow (WfRun) is started, LittleHorse schedules and executes the tasks defined in the WfSpec, and the LittleHorse variables in the WfSpec will also be created and stored in the LittleHorse server.
+At runtime, when an instance of the workflow (WfRun) is started, LittleHorse schedules and executes the tasks defined in the WfSpec, and the LittleHorse variables in the WfSpec will also be created and stored in the LittleHorse Kernel.

 Variable Payload Size